 You know that quote by Les Brown, “Shoot for the moon and if you miss you’ll be among the stars”?
-Well, it is a very inspirational quote and it reminds me to dream big.
+Well, it is one of my favorite inspirational quotes and it reminds me to dream big.
 It is so easy to become limited by own our small goals and low expectations.
 I think we all need to be reminded to dream bigger and then start a solid plan to get there.
-Here are 10 of my favorite dream big quotes to remind you that you can achieve more than you give yourself credit for.
+Here are what I consider to be the best dream big quotes to remind you that you can achieve more than you give yourself credit for.
 I also share why it is OK to have big dreams for yourself and to have dream big dreams for your child too!

 “Shoot for the moon and if you miss you’ll be among the stars.” -Les Brown